holochain-open-dev/profiles/docs/guides/setting-up/adding-the-frontend.md

 > This guide assumes you are building a web application written in JS or TS, using NPM as the package manager.

+> [Go here](https://holochain-open-dev.github.io/reusable-modules/frontend/frameworks/) to look at examples of integration of this module in different frontend frameworks (Vue, Svelte, etc.).

 1. Install this module and its necessary dependencies with:

 ```bash